alexandervantrijffel/ts-node-project-template/README.md

 ## Getting started

 ### With npm

 Run `npm install` and `npm run serve` to run the application in development mode.

 Run `npm run test:watch` to run unit tests in watch mode.

 ### With yarn

 Run `yarn install` and `yarn serve` to run the application in development mode.

 Run `yarn test:watch` to run unit tests in watch mode.

 ### Docker build

 Build the docker image with `docker build . -t ts-package-template` and run it with command `docker run ts-package-template`.

 The resulting docker image is only 30MB.
 This achieved by making use of a multi-stage Docker build and using m03geek/alpine-node:pico-14 as the base image for the production build.
 This doesn't include npm which saves 33MB and node is packed with upx.
-This leads to a docker image that is around 88MB smaller than the official node:alpine-14 image.
+This leads to a docker image that is around 88MB smaller compared to the official node:alpine-14 image.

+### Github actions

+A Github actions workflow is included that builds the package and runs the tests.
+When that succeeds a docker image is built.
+Because node_modules are cached, both the build-test and build-docker jobs finish within a minute when the package dependencies can be retrieved from the cache.

+Modify the workflow file at .github/workflows/main.yml for setting up pushing the Docker image to a registry.